THE MOVE RIGHT STORY

-B. We give you the tools to help your joints move with more freedom and potentially less pain.
+B. We give you the tools to help your joints move with more freedom (see above).

+We coach form differently.
+A lot differently.
 We use training techniques that will likely be unfamiliar to you.
-We don’t use them because they’re foreign, we use them because they work.
+We don’t use them because they’re foreign, new or because we want to be different.
+We use them because they flat out work.

 If you have a narrow one, we teaching you to breathe with a slack jaw and hot air.If you have a wide one, we teach you to breathe with pursed lips and forceful cold air.We do this with our members and clients at the beginning of each SG6 or personal training session.